saobacdau-app/innrec/README.md

 # Quick Start with "All In One"
-This is the installation and configuration guide of INNREC system with "All In One" version, for trial system.
+This is the installation and configuration guide of INNREC system with "All In One" version, for trial system.\

 For example the system is deployed on the server with IP **10.168.40.52**, you can replace the IP with your address.

+The System deployed on, Ubuntu OS:
+    Distributor ID:	Ubuntu
+    Description:	Ubuntu 20.04.1 LTS
+    Release:	20.04
+    Codename:	focal

 ## 1. Install docker
 Install Docker and Docker Compose as per the instructions below